mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 of arrival.
 Once the plot is ready it is fed into the jump drive, which is brought up to full power and engaged.
-The drive is needed to enter jump space, to create the field that protects the ship there and finally to control the collapse of the jump field in a manner that allows safe re- entry to normal-space.
+The drive is needed to enter jump space, to create the field that protects the ship there and finally to control the collapse of the jump field in a manner that allows safe re-entry to normal-space.

 10

 ```
 THE JUMP PLOT

 Plots can be created well ahead of time but degrade for reasons that
 are only partially understood.
 It is generally accepted that the relative
 movement of objects in the universe – planets in their orbits and